openvinotoolkit/anomalib/notebooks/README.md

 ## Anomalib notebooks

 This is a great place in our repo where you can try some capabilities and functions you can achive with Anomalib.
-First follow the installation guide and then explore the notebooks you offer to you.
+First follow the installation guide and then explore the notebooks that it offer to you.

 [![-----------------------------------------------------](https://user-images.githubusercontent.com/10940214/155750931-fc094349-b6ec-4e1f-9f9a-113e67941119.jpg)]()